 The following Construction guidance note provides comprehensive and up to date legal information covering:

 If the contract breach does cause loss to be suffered, but it is suffered by a third party, the defendant will not be liable to that third party under that contract, because of the doctrine of privity of contract, namely that only parties to a contract can acquire and enforce rights and obligations under that contract.
-The Contracts (Rights of Third Parties) Act 1999 (C(RTP)A 1999) was brought in in 2000 to provide a regime whereby third parties
+The Contracts (Rights of Third Parties) Act 1999 (C(RTP)A 1999) was introduced to provide a regime whereby third parties could enforce rights

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.